 |2 Starpoints per $1 charged to your room (does not include gambling)|

-- Opening The Starwood Preferred Guest® Credit Card: Ownership of an Starwood Preferred Guest® Credit Card from American Express account can be a great complement to SPG membership, provided that you have excellent credit.
+- Opening The Starwood Preferred Guest® Credit Card: Ownership of an Starwood Preferred Guest® Credit Card from American Express (American Express is a WalletHub partner) account can be a great complement to SPG membership, provided that you have good credit.
 You can learn more below.

 - Make A Green Choice: Each day that you decline full housekeeping while staying at a Starwood hotel, you will receive 250 to 500 Starpoints.
 You can do this for up to three days in a row, but the day you check out can’t be included.

 Buying Points: This isn’t technically “earning,” but if you don’t have enough Starpoints to complete your chosen reservation, you always have the option of purchasing the remainder.
 Starwood doesn’t rip you off on this, either, charging $17.50 per 500 points (about 3.5 cents per point), up to a maximum of 20,000 points.